oodx/room/docs/procs/TASKS.md

 - Implement a structured error sink that emits `Error` events, coordinates recovery handlers, and escalates to `Fatal`, `FatalCleanup`, and `FatalClose` when necessary.
 - Wire audit stages and driver teardown to respect the fatal path while restoring terminal state safely.
 - Add regression tests covering recoverable errors and fatal shutdown flows.

+### [ ] ROOM-615: Test timeout sweep [2 pts]
+- Audit existing integration/unit tests that rely on the CLI driver and add `loop_iteration_limit` or port them to `run_scripted`/`SimulatedLoop` helpers.
+- Ensure every new lifecycle/lifecycle-adjacent test exits on its own (≤ 5s) so CI and local runs never hang.
+- Update harness docs/README snippets with the timeout guidance.

+### [~] ROOM-616: Debug REPL/daemon spike [3 pts]
+- Prototype a runtime controller that exposes pause/step/inject capabilities over a local socket or REPL.
+  * First pass (`cargo run --bin runtime_repl`) uses the lifecycle harness for manual inspection; next step is adding a socket control channel + richer UI.
+- Stream audit events + current frame so engineers can inspect the lifecycle interactively.
+- Document learnings and decide whether to graduate the spike into a supported debug tool.

 ---